egXcoder/Study-Repository/solid/l/readme.md

 # Liskov Substitution Principle (LSP)

-this is typically a rule for inheritance.. when you use inheritance. all subclasses must follow the expectations set by the parent. then any subclass can replace his parent without breaking the code..
+this is inheritance rule.. whenever you use inheritance. all subclasses must follow the expectations set by the parent. then any subclass can replace his parent without breaking the code..

 ---